-Pair of deer commemorating the First Sermon
+Pair of deer commemorating Buddha's first teaching

 See it in the Museum